mohamedali673/SSM-crossformer-master/readme.md

-# SSMCrossformer: Transformer Utilizing Cross-Dimension Dependency for Multivariate Time Series Forecasting (ICLR 2023)
+# SSM-Crossformer: Attention Mechanisms based on Spatial-Spectral-Masking in Crossformer for Multidimensional Time Series Forcasting

 This is the origin Pytorch implementation of [SSMCrossformer: Transformer Utilizing Cross-Dimension Dependency for Multivariate Time Series Forecasting](https://openreview.net/forum?id=vSVLM2j9eie).